Boys Noize: Nine Inch Noize

-Starting in 2024, Ridha did music collaborations with Nine Inch Nails.
-First he did a remix of the Challengers soundtrack, called Challengers [Mixed] and subsequently was asked to co-produce some tracks for TRON: Ares soundtrack, including the tracks As Alive As You Need Me to Be and "Shadow Over Me."
+In 2024, Ridha began collaborating with Nine Inch Nails.
+First he remixed the Challengers soundtrack, titled Challengers (Mixed); he was subsequently asked to co-produce tracks for the Tron: Ares soundtrack, including the tracks "As Alive as You Need Me to Be" and "Shadow Over Me".

 In 2025 he was booked as the opening act for Nine Inch Nails' Peel It Back Tour in 2025, joining the band on stage each night for an EDM-inspired section of their set.
 In September, it was announced that Nine Inch Nails and Boys Noize would perform at Coachella 2026 as a supergroup called Nine Inch Noize, with the performances acting as an extension of the Peel It Back Tour's third act.

+On April 17, 2026, Nine Inch Noize released their self-titled album.